You can hear Tomorrowland Speedway before you see it as you make your way into Tomorrowland!

 Comments, Questions, be sure to leave them in the Comment Section Below!

 This MDT Post By: Erin Schreiver Erin is a MilSpouse who loves going to Walt Disney World with her family, pin trading, and collecting Minnie ears and coffee mugs!
-Check out her bio. |
+Check out her bio.
+Steve is the Military Disney Tips Founder and Editor in Chief.
+Check out Steve's Bio |

 Planning a Disney Trip?
 Want to get the best military discounts that are available?
 Feeling a little confused?
 See Our Great Disney Discount and Planning Info: